 What makes milestones so important is that they help managers keep the senior management up to date regarding the progress of the project.
 In addition, milestones help teams and individuals track the project’s schedule.
 Lastly, milestones ensure consistency in a project’s overall processes and procedures.

-When things are visualized in graphical representation, they are easily comprehend.
-Gantt charts are helpful graphical representations that can help in giving a rundown of the prioritized tasks, deadlines, and milestones.
+When things are visualized in a graphical representation, they are easily comprehended.
+Gantt charts are helpful graphical representations that can help give a rundown of the prioritized tasks, deadlines, and milestones.

 6: Evaluation and Revision